What you ingest directly affects the way you think, feel and behave.

 One cup of ground walnuts offers up a full 12 gram serving of protein.

-A good way to eat walnuts is to add them to your salads providing that extra nutritious value, or adding them to yogurt along with raisins and bananas.
+An excellent way to eat walnuts is to add them to your salads providing that extra nutritious value, or adding them to yogurt along with raisins and bananas.

 Bananas are incredible when it comes to maintaining your health.
 One medium sized banana contains 422 mg of potassium, which we now know is an essential element for the maintenance of a well-balanced, healthy mind.